-The 1040 tax form was introduced in 1913, and its basic setup has remained essentially the same over the past century.
-The 1040 conveniently collects all of your income, credits, and deductions in one place.
-In fact, while there are dozens of other forms and schedules that you can use for additional calculations (such as Form 8863 for education credits or Schedule A for itemized deductions), each final number from all these forms is tallied on your 1040.
+Form 1040, the tax form used by individual taxpayers, was first introduced in 1913.
+The form’s basic setup has remained mostly the same over the past century.
+For the most part, Form 1040 conveniently collects information about your income, credits, and deductions in one place.
+However, over the years, the IRS has added dozens of supplementary forms and schedules you can use for additional calculations.

 1040 Form Types

-- The 1040NR is used by nonresident aliens who have income from a source in the United States, and thus have to file a U.S. tax return.
+- Form 1040-NR.
+Nonresident aliens who have U.S.-source income and thus need to file a U.S. tax return use Form 1040-NR.

 Form 1040 Schedules

 Form 1040 consists of several sections for reporting your name and personal information, your filing status (such as married filing jointly or separately), income, deductions, taxes, credits, and the final calculation of the amount you owe or the refund you can expect to receive from the IRS.